Efficient Feature Distillation for Zero-shot Annotation Object Detection

-After adapting the feature space and generating the CLIP Proposals, EZSD learns a mapping from the image regions to the vision-language feature space by distillation, which is achieved by minimizing the L1 loss between the features of the CLIP Proposals from the CLIP, and the one from our model (Fig~\ref{clip_adaptaton_and_mapping}, 3).
-Once the model is trained, in all potential regions given by the RPN, EZSD recognizes the novel objects by using the novel category name's text embedding, which has a high cosine similarity score with the image feature of the novel objects (Fig~\ref{clip_adaptaton_and_mapping}, 4).
+After adapting the feature space and generating the CLIP Proposals, EZAD learns a mapping from the image regions to the vision-language feature space by distillation, which is achieved by minimizing the L1 loss between the features of the CLIP Proposals from the CLIP, and the one from our model (Fig~\ref{clip_adaptaton_and_mapping}, 3).
+Once the model is trained, in all potential regions given by the RPN, EZAD recognizes the novel objects by using the novel category name's text embedding, which has a high cosine similarity score with the image feature of the novel objects (Fig~\ref{clip_adaptaton_and_mapping}, 4).
 To further improve the model performance, we introduce a semantic-based regressor, which takes the text embedding as additional information for regression.

-By only providing the name of the novel categories to EZSD, EZSD can outperform previous open-vocabulary work by 4\% in novel categories and achieves state-of-the-art performance with a much shorter training schedule in COCO zero-shot benchmark.
-On the LVIS dataset, our method achieves a 4\% improvement over ViLD in overall performance with 1/10 training time.
-This indicates that the adapted feature and CLIP Proposals benefit both the distillation quality and the training efficiency.
-The contributions of this paper are summarized as follows: \begin{enumerate} \item We find a simple but effective way to bridge the domain gap between the training data of CLIP and the detection datasets, which improves the classification accuracy and makes the feature more discriminating, further benefiting the detection task. \item We design a method to select the meaningful distillation regions, named CLIP Proposals, which introduce more information about the unseen object in the distillation, improving the model performance on the novel and enhancing the training efficiency.
-To further improve the model performance, we also introduce the semantic-based regressor.
+By only providing the name of the novel categories to EZAD, EZAD can outperform ViLD by 4\% in novel categories with a much shorter training schedule in COCO.
+On the LVIS dataset, our method achieves better performance than ViLD on both base and novel categories.
+This indicates that the adapted feature and CLIP Proposals benefit both distillation quality and training efficiency.

-\item EZSD achieves state-of-the-art performance in novel categories with a much shorter training schedule in COCO zero-shot benchmark and outperforms ViLD in LVIS overall setting by 4\% with 1/10 training time. \end{enumerate}